-The Germans and their allies made the Holocaust, but from the victims' side, it is a very personal experience or memory.
-It is an abyss of pains and demons, which lair under the surface of life, which pretends to go on.
+The Germans and their allies perpetrated the Holocaust.
+However, from the victims' side, it is an intensely personal experience and memory.
+It is an abyss of pains and demons, whose lair lies under the surface of their lives, with which they pretend to go on.
 Individuals carry their own stories of loss, longing, and despair in their souls.
-A few spoke about it, wrote about it or created art and made their inner Holocaust visible.
-The many remained silent but the blackness of memories is working underneath and influence our reality in unpredictable ways.
+Some spoke about it, wrote about it, or created art that made their inner Holocaust visible.
+Many more remained silent, but the blackness of memories worked unseen, and influence our reality in unpredictable ways.

-We tend to speak of "the Holocaust" as a single defined reality, but in reality, each person has his or her own experience.
-There are millions of personal "Holocausts".
-The experience of one ghetto dweller was different from the other, and from the experience of the dweller of another ghetto.
-Moreover, the ghetto experience was very different from the concentration camp experience or the reality in a hiding place; in a partisan unite camp, in a Soviet labor camp, as a child in a kinder-transport to the UK or as one who left Europe in the last historical moment, never to see his or her family again, remaining with unrecognized loneliness.
+We tend to speak of "the Holocaust" as a single defined reality, but each person has his or her own experience.
+There are millions of “personal Holocausts".
+The experience of one ghetto dweller was different from another person in the same ghetto, and from the experience of a dweller of another ghetto.
+Moreover, the ghetto experience was very different from the concentration camp experience, or being in hiding, or in a partisan unit, or a Soviet labor camp, or a child in a kinder-transport to the UK, or someone who fled Europe at the last possible moment, never to see his or her family again, surviving with unrecognized loneliness.

-Many told their own Holocaust story but felt that they are still locked in a cage of hidden memories, which their testimony cannot contain.
+Many survivors told their own Holocaust stories, but felt that they were still locked in a cage of hidden memories, which their testimonies cannot express.
 They lack the words to describe their inner troubled world.
-Others felt that it is an impossible task at all, and remained silenced.
+Others felt that it is an impossible task, and remained silent.
 We may speak about an "invisible Holocaust", which is truly the most authentic one.

-The Holocaust is a public experience, as well, and it influences the historical course of the State of Israel.
-Israel was the haven of the largest number of Holocaust survivors.
+Yet, the Holocaust is a public experience, as well.
+It influences the historical course of the State of Israel.
+Israel was the haven for the largest number of Holocaust survivors.
 The survivors participated in the building of their new home state.
-They became a significant part of the Israeli society, and their Holocaust memories came with them.
+They became a significant part of the Israeli society, and they brought their memories of the Holocaust with them.
 Spoken or hushed, their past became a founding element of Israeli consciousness.
 Philosophers, writers, artists, psychologists – all try to grasp the presence of the Holocaust in the Israeli identity.

-Israeli Jewry gradually became the largest world Jewish community and the destruction of the former Jewish worlds became part of its "birth" and "childhood" memories.
-Survivors, figures like Yitzhak Zuckerman, Abba Kovner, Zvi Shner, and others, tried to create an Israeli culture of memory.
+Israeli Jewry gradually became the largest Jewish community world.
+The destruction of the former Jewish worlds became part of the memories of its "birth" and "childhood".
+Survivors such as Yitzhak Zuckerman, Abba Kovner, Zvi Shner, and others, strove to create an Israeli culture of memory.
 The radical Jewish experiences of the twentieth century changed "Jewish time".
-After two thousand years, the Jewish calendar got a new "holiday": The Holocaust commemoration day, Yom Hashoah.
-It was started as early as April 1946, within the rubbles of the destroyed Warsaw, when the first monument to commemorate the Warsaw Jewish Ghetto Uprising was erected by a group of survivors, led by Yitzhak (Antek) Zuckerman.
-It was continued in Israel on April 18, 1949, when the Ghetto Fighters Kibbutz and its museum were founded.
-It gradually became the accepted Holocaust commemoration day, "Yom HaShoah", of Israel and most of the Jewish communities outside Israel, and then of many non-Jewish communities and institutions around the world.
+After two thousand years, the Jewish calendar got a new "holiday": Yom Hashoah (Holocaust Martyrs' and Heroes' Remembrance Day).
+It can be said that this tradition began as early as April 1946, within the rubbles of destroyed Warsaw, when the first monument to commemorate the Warsaw Jewish Ghetto Uprising was erected by a group of survivors, led by Yitzhak (Antek) Zuckerman.
+It continued in Israel on April 18, 1949, when the Ghetto Fighters Kibbutz and its museum were founded.
+Gradually, this became the accepted Holocaust commemoration day in Israel and most Jewish communities around the world.
+Eventually it was acknowledged by many non-Jewish communities and institutions around the world.
 Recently it was adopted also by the UN general assembly (May 2012).

 A culture of memory was developed around Yom Hashoah, including formal state rituals along with informal traditions.
 The choreography of the day is still open and changing every year.
-In recent years, as the first generation of Holocaust survivors is gradually leaving us, we witness a growing search for alternative ways of commemoration, less formal and more intimate.
+In recent years, as the first generation of Holocaust survivors is gradually passing away, we witness a growing search for alternative ways of commemoration, less formal and more intimate.